Illustrated by Prabhat Mahapatra

 - Use natural scanning patterns.
 As designers, we have a lot of control over where people look when they’re viewing a page.
 The F-shaped pattern and the Z-shaped pattern are two natural scanning patterns that can help you to set the right path for the visitor’s eyes.
 For text-heavy pages, such as articles and search results, the F pattern is better, whereas the Z pattern is good for pages that aren’t text-oriented.

 - Visually prioritize important elements.
 Make important elements, such as key content or your primary call-to-action buttons, the focal points so that visitors see them right away.

 - Create mockups to clarify the visual hierarchy.
 Mockups are high-fidelity design artifacts that enable designers to see what the final layout will look like.
-Rearranging elements in a design tool is much easier than doing it with code.
+Rearranging elements in a web design tool is much easier than doing it with code.